amlloren/Pharma-Spending-by-Countries/README.md

 ## Business Case

 Our team has selected the Pharmaceutical Drug Spending by Countries dataset.
 Our goal is to identify the Top 10 and Bottom 10 spending countries (ranked by the average of Health Spending per Capita) to gain insights on these two country groupings.
 To start, we explored the general characteristics of the raw data and came up with a strategy to handle missing values.
 We implemented an aggregation to the year range 2005 and 2014 to clean the data from missing values and outliers.
-Next, we explored the dataset using Linear Regression, Clustering, Forecasting and Data Visualization using python.
+Next, we grouped the Top 10 and Bottom 10 countries and explored them using Linear Regression, Clustering, Forecasting and Static and Dynamic Data Visualization using python.
 Optionally, we also explored data visualization using Tableau Public.

 ![screenshot of Pharmaceutical Drug Spending dashboard](images/pharma_spending_dashboard.png)